A comprehensive National Surveillance programme to assess the extent of the Mycoplasma bovis infection in the New Zealand beef sector involves:

-The Mycoplasma bovis Programme has partnered with AsureQuality laboratories to ensure that blood samples are tested to a high standard and results are delivered as quickly as possible.
+The Mycoplasma bovis Programme has partnered with SVS laboratories to ensure that blood samples are tested to a high standard and results are delivered as quickly as possible.

 All samples will be tested using the Mycoplasma bovis ELISA test.
 This test determines if animals have been exposed to the bacteria.
 The test is very accurate at determining the status of a group of animals.
 It isn’t used on an individual animal level.

 Results will be available within 14 business days of samples being taken, sooner in most cases.
-Negative results will be report by email.
+Negative results will be reported by email.

-Farmers need to be sure that the TB tester has your current email address.
+Farmers need to be sure that the vet or vet tech has your current email address.